-It is a key recommendation to clearly define the composition of multi-stakeholder bodies to enable equitable and balanced representation and participation of all stakeholder groups, including those that may be marginalised.
+It is a key recommendation to clearly define the composition of multi-stakeholder bodies to enable equitable and balanced representation and participation of all stakeholder groups, with special attention to those that may be marginalised and those that may be directly affected.
 Once the objectives, role and scope of the multi-stakeholder body are defined, the relevant stakeholders should be identified and the appropriate size of the group should be determined.

-- 1 For decision-making groups, a maximum of 15-25 people is recommended, but platforms and networks - 2 established to share information may be much larger, depending on logistics and available resources. - 3 Identify criteria for mapping and selecting stakeholder groups that will be represented on the multi- - 4 stakeholder body and the specific skill sets, attributes and qualifications to be demonstrated by those who - 5 will participate in the multi-stakeholder body on behalf of their constituencies in agreement with an - 6 existing appropriate multi-stakeholder body or through consultations with stakeholders.
-The method - 7 adopted for identifying the representatives is important as it affects their legitimacy, and the legitimacy of - 8 the multi-stakeholder body (see Chapter 5 for guidance on identifying legitimate representatives). - 9 It is important to define the balance of the group including the number of participants that will come from - different stakeholder groups and geographical regions in agreement with an existing appropriate multi- - 11 stakeholder body or through consultations with stakeholders.
-When seeking balanced and equitable - 12 representation on a multi-stakeholder body, ensure that all stakeholder groups that have been identified - 13 are represented (see Chapter 5 for guidance on identifying stakeholders), with special attention to - 14 ensuring equitable participation of marginalised people or groups. - Another measure to promote balanced and equitable representation and participation is to establish, as - part of the overall stakeholder participation strategy, specific bodies to enable the engagement, - 17 participation and contribution of marginalised groups.
-Specific bodies may be established for women, - 18 indigenous peoples or local communities who might need to caucus separately in order to reflect and - 19 contribute on their own terms without being influenced by dominant stakeholders.
-While these specific - 20 bodies could channel their contributions through a broader multi-stakeholder body, space and - 21 mechanisms should be secured for them to directly interact and dialogue with key decision-making - 22 structures to ensure that their concerns and contributions are delivered without filtration.
+For decision-making groups, a maximum of 15-25 people is recommended, but platforms and networks established to share information may be much larger, depending on logistics and available resources.

+Identify criteria for mapping and selecting stakeholder groups that will be represented on the multistakeholder body and the specific skill sets, attributes and qualifications to be demonstrated by those who will participate in the multi-stakeholder body on behalf of their constituencies.
+This should be done in agreement with an existing appropriate multi-stakeholder body or through consultations with stakeholders.
+The method adopted for identifying the representatives is important as it affects their legitimacy, and the legitimacy of the multi-stakeholder body (see Chapter 5 for guidance on identifying legitimate representatives).

+It is important to define the balance of the group including the number of participants that will come from different stakeholder groups and geographical regions in agreement with an existing appropriate multistakeholder body or through consultations with stakeholders.
+When seeking balanced and equitable representation on a multi-stakeholder body, ensure that all stakeholder groups that have been identified are represented (see Chapter 5 for guidance on identifying stakeholders), with special attention to ensuring equitable participation of groups that may be marginalised and those that may be directly affected.

+Another measure to promote balanced and equitable representation and participation is to establish, as part of the overall stakeholder participation strategy, specific bodies to enable the engagement, participation and contribution of marginalised groups.
+Specific bodies may be established for women, indigenous peoples or local communities who might need to caucus separately in order to reflect and contribute on their own terms without being influenced by dominant stakeholders.
+While these specific bodies could channel their contributions through a broader multi-stakeholder body, space and mechanisms should be secured for them to directly interact and dialogue with key decision-making structures to ensure that their concerns and contributions are delivered without filtration.